 - Public Participation at Authority meetings members of the public can raise any topic at full Authority meetings as long as it is relevant to the duties and power of the Fire Authority.
-This is still the case with regards to meetings held virtually during the Covid19 pandemic.
-All Authority meetings are streamed live on Youtube. - Public Consultation public consultation on the draft Community Risk Management Plan 2021-25 took place between 6 July 2020 and 25 September 2020.
+In the case of meetings that were held virtually during the Covid-19 pandemic, these were. streamed live on YouTube. - • - Public Consultation public consultation on the draft Community Risk Management Plan 2021-25 took place between 6 July 2020 and 25 September 2020.
 This included public focus groups and an on-line questionnaire sent to key stakeholders, including councillors, parish and town councils, libraries, housing associations and trusts, voluntary organisations, faith and community groups, as well as other fire and rescue services, emergency services and representative bodies. - Internal engagement the Authority is committed to ensuring effective engagement with its staff.
-In additional to consultation and negotiation with recognised trade union bodies, for example via the Joint Consultative Committee (JCC), staff groups such as the Organisational Development & Challenge Group, women@hwfire and provide forums for engagement with staff.
+In additional to consultation and negotiation with recognised trade union bodies, for example via the Joint Consultative Committee (JCC), staff groups such as women@hwfire provide forums for engagement with staff.
 The Authority has also appointed an Employee Engagement and Wellbeing Officer - Active engagement with partners the Authority is represented on Local Strategic Partnerships, the Safer Roads Partnership and local Community Safety Partnerships.
 The Authority has also worked closely with West Mercia Police with regards to sharing buildings and assets and has set up a strategic alliance with Shropshire Fire and Rescue Service with a Strategic Alliance Plan 2018-2022 in place.